delxa/rainbow-errant-seahorse/README.md

       ]
     }

 #### Unit Schema Examples
-Here are some examples of price:
+Here are some examples of unit rules:

 The customer is offered a 3 for the price of 2 deal on Classic Ads: